Serious Injury Lawyer Medford, OR

 Increasingly, many people record their every action on social media.
 Whether it’s what they’re eating for dinner, complaining about someone else’s behavior, or showing their battle scars, many people rush to their social media profiles to speak about these things and often include photos for illustration.
 Sustaining a significant injury will tempt most such people into rushing to their cell phone or keyboard to tell the world what happened.
 But this single act could cost them their settlement.
 How?
 No matter how secure or private you think your post is, it simply isn’t.
 As an example, the liable insurance company’s lawyers can legally get access to your social media posts during the discovery process should your claim elevate to a lawsuit.
 They can then misconstrue your words and images to show the jury that you were not hurt as seriously as you claim and/or that their client was not responsible for harming you.
 As your serious injury lawyer may tell you when taking your case, stay off social media altogether until after you claim is settled.

+You should not worry about whether or not you have a case alone.
+Contact a reputable serious injury attorney in your area and schedule a consultation.
 For more information about how our serious injury lawyer in Medford, OR from Andersen Morse & Linthorst can help you receive compensation, contact us today for a free consultation.